Kabedon

-Kabedon or kabe-don (ドン; kabe, "wall", and don, "bang") refers to the action of slapping a wall fiercely, which produces the sound "don".
-One meaning is the action of slapping the wall as a protest which occurs in collective housing like condominiums when the next room makes noise.
-Another meaning often appears in shōjo manga or anime when one character forces another against the wall with one hand or leans against the wall and makes the sound of "don", and this has become popular as a "clever move of confession".
+Kabedon or kabe-don (ドン; kabe, "wall", and don, "bang") refers to the action of slapping a wall fiercely, which produces a loud sound, "don".
+One use of this phrase is to describe the action of slapping a wall as a protest in collective housing, such as condominiums, when the neighboring unit makes too much noise.
+Another use often appears in shōjo manga or anime when one character forces another against the wall with one hand or leans against the wall, making the "don" sound.
+This has become a popular tool to invoke the "clever move of confession" trope and for creating an intimate atmosphere.

 Origins

 The term kabedon first appeared in 2008 when voice actor Ryōko Shintani described it as "lovely situation".
 It has been popularized in the shōjo manga L DK by author Ayu Watanabe; and in April 2014, the manga was adapted into a live-action film.
 Afterwards, the term started to become familiar to the public and has appeared in multiple shojo manga stories.